DevOps-MBSE/AaC/docs/Plugins.md

 # Plugins

 ## Registering Plugins
-Currently, plugins are loaded by checking for packages with `setup.py` entrypoints that match the group name defined in the Jellyfish package, "jellyfish".
+Currently, plugins are loaded by checking for packages with `setup.py` entrypoints that match the group name defined in the Jellyfish package ("jellyfish").

 Example `setup.py`
 ```python